Xilinx/Xilinx_Kria_KV260_Workshop/Enable Boot for SD card.md

 If you notice that the SOM board isn't booting the Linux window automatically, you will need to program it with the following instructions:

+You will need Xilinx tools to accomplish this, and to have your board connected to Vivado.

 ## Opening QSPI Programming
 1. Open a XDSB or XSCT console
 2. Use the following command in the console to enable JTAG bootmode `source boot_mode/menu_tests.tcl`